-- I understand that the school will monitor my use of school digital technology and communication systems. - I understand that the rules set out in this agreement also apply to use of these technologies (eg laptops, email, SIMS, RM Unify etc) out of school, and to the transfer of personal data (digital or paper based) out of school (see Data Protection Policy 2018). - I understand that the school digital technology systems are intended for educational use and professional use and that therefore, I will not hold non-work related data on the school IT systems.
-Where I have access to any portable systems (laptop/tablet) I will not permit any unauthorised access to this device. - I will not disclose my username or password to anyone else, nor will I try to use any other person's username and password.
-I understand that my password should be kept securely and will be managed by the IT Technician. - I will immediately report any illegal, inappropriate or harmful material or incident I become aware of, to the IT Technician or a Senior Leader.
+- I understand that the school will monitor my use of the IT systems, email and other digital communications. - I understand that the rules set out in this agreement also apply to use of school IT systems (eg laptops, email) out of school. - I understand that the school IT systems are primarily intended for educational use and that I will only use the systems for personal or recreational use within the policies and rules set down by the school. - I will not disclose my username or password to anyone else, nor will I try to use any other person's username and password. - I will immediately report any illegal, inappropriate or harmful material or incident I become aware of, to the appropriate person.